the prophet Jeremiah speaks to the Christian world

 God is merciful and long-suffering in dealing with the sins and ignorance of men, but He will not endure our arrogant sinfulness endlessly (Exodus 34:6-7).
 God sent many messengers to ancient Israel urging the people to turn their hearts back to Him before He would ultimately send correction (Nehemiah 9:30; Jeremiah 25:4-7).
 This principle applies to our day as well.
 We too have been warned.

 God has not provided us today with a prophet like Jeremiah to speak for him.
 To peach the warnings of impending doom and destruction as God lifts His restraining hand from our enemies.
 Such a prophet would be squelched and censored in our modern cancel culture anyway.
-All the ecumenical Judeo-Christian communions are forewarned through the Holy Scriptures, the Torah, prophets, and writings, as well as the Gospel writings.
+Yet, all the ecumenical Judeo-Christian communions are forewarned through the Holy Scriptures, the Torah, prophets, and writings, as well as the Gospel writings.
 We are warned.
 Those unbelievers outside the Judeo-Christian world will experience the wrath of God quite unexpectedly, but in fact, nobody will be left untouched when God's wrath is unleashed on the world of mankind.

 There is swiftly coming a spectacular turning point in human history.
 One that will eclipse even the great flood of Noah's day.
 A day when the descendants of Israel, and their brothers in Yeshua will experience God's boiling point in the End of Days or the Great Tribulation along with the pride of all nations, so that everyone on earth will know that Yahweh Almighty is God, and we will all be humiliated and ashamed for our disobedience, pride, and sinfulness.
 (Isaiah 2:11-17; 13:11-13).
 Afterward, the hearts of the people who have survived the wrath, will turn to God.